yassirOubaali/easy-to-use-popup/README.md

        closeAnimation: "bounce", // animation type check the animations section [eleements]);
     ```
-- The Second one for the elements
+- The Second one for the elements that you want inside the popup
-he first One for the popup style, animation and close image
     ```
     easyToUsePopup.create(true,
     [